orestbida/cookieconsent/docs/advanced/iframemanager-setup.md

 :::

 ## Connect IframeManager -> CookieConsent
-When an iframe is accepted via a button click we must notify cookieconsent using the `onChange` callback:
+When an iframe is accepted via a button click we must notify CookieConsent using the `onChange` callback:

 ::: warning Note
 The `onChange` callback is available in iframemanager v1.2.0+.